 The Emeralds of the Panjshir Valley

 An emerald green so pure and bold, it must be from the Panjshir Valley, so they say.
 The emeralds of the Panjshir Valley were off the radar before the early 1970s because of several reasons.
-First, westerners’ had limited access to the area due to the regional political instability and second, because of the Soviet occupation of Afghanistan at that time.
-Although it was possible that the Panjshir emeralds existed earlier than reported.
+First, westerners’ had limited access to the area due to the regional political instability, and second, because of the Soviet occupation of Afghanistan at that time; However, the Panjshir emeralds might have existed earlier than reported.
 In fact, Pliny the Elder, in his accounts of first century A.D., mentioned Bactria’s ‘smaragdus’ — a term used to identify green stones including emeralds.

 Bactria, as reported, was an area inclusive of today’s Iran and Afghanistan.
 Pliny the Elder, Marco Polo’s exploration, and reports from other geologists from different countries did very little to the discovery and popularity of the Panjshir Valley until in 1977 when the United Nations Development Program, as cited in the report of the Gemological Institute of America (GIA), published a detailed listing of names and locations of the Panjshir Valley emerald mines.
 This had also opened the discussion on Afghanistan’s emerald deposits.